 A solid cube of soap or balm, you simply dampen your brush bristles and then swirl the brush around in the pot, until the foam lifts all the make-up and grime away.
 After you’re done, wipe the surface of your solid cleanser or quickly run it under some water, to keep it clean and ready for next time.

-Both Real Techniques and Sigma have handy brush cleansing palettes, the clever boards feature straps across the back that you can slip your hand into while you scrub.
-These are great for getting the makeup and dirt that's set really deep into old brushes.
-Simply dampen your brush bristles, pour a little soap or brush cleanser onto the palette, and following the guide on the mitt, swirl your brushes around on the grooves and ridges to wash thoroughly them, rinse and reshape.
+Slip your hand in – there are two thumb holes so you can turn it around – dampen your brush bristles, and then pour a little soap or brush cleanser onto the mitt.
+Then, following the guide on the mitt, swirl your brushes around on the grooves and ridges to wash them, rinse and reshape.